dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The Authorization Server SHOULD provide registered devices and administrators with the value of N_MAX, upon their registration (see {{sec-registration}}).

-If the Authorization Server does not support diff queries, it proceeds as when processing a full query (see {{ssec-trl-full-query}}).
+If the Authorization Server does not support diff queries, it ignores the query parameter 'diff' in the GET request and proceeds as when processing a full query of the TRL (see {{ssec-trl-full-query}}).

 {{sec-series-pattern}} discusses how the diff query of the TRL is in fact a usage example of the Series Transfer Pattern defined in {{I-D.bormann-t2trg-stp}}.